NewEnglandTravelPlanner.com Logo

 See Martha's Vineyard island as most people through history have: from a sailing ship!

-A grand way to sail the seas around Martha's Vineyard Island is aboard the clipper schooners Shenandoah and Alabama out of Vineyard Haven, commanded by Captain Robert Douglas for The Black Dog Tall Ships (Coastwise Packet Company; (Tel 508-693-1699, office@theblackdogtallships.com), Black Dog Wharf.
+A grand way to sail the seas around Martha's Vineyard Island is aboard the clipper schooners Shenandoah and Alabama out of Vineyard Haven, by The Black Dog Tall Ships Company, Black Dog Wharf.

-The Shenandoah, built at South Bristol, Maine, in 1964, is no small boat, measuring 108 feet along the rail.
+The Shenandoah, built at South Bristol, Maine, in 1964, is no small boat, measuring 108 feet (33 meters) along the rail.

 Going all out at better than 12 knots, the Shenandoah has all nine sails gusting in a classic square topsail rig.
 And sail she does, as the Shenandoah is a classic 19th-century sailing ship without engine assist or any of the other modern assists.
 When the wind is fine, the Shenandoah sets sail.
 No wind, no sailing.